pkic/pkimm/categories/knowledge-and-training/_index.md

 Security awareness should ensure that personnel are knowledgeable about the threat landscape, their responsibility for the operation of relevant security controls, and are able to access assistance and guidance when required.

 Different methods can be applied to provide security awareness, for example:
-- posters and letters with the specific topic
+- Posters and letters with the specific topic
-- team meetings and webinars
+- Team meetings and webinars
-- security incentives and rewards
+- Security incentives and rewards
-- training and education
+- Training and education

 #### Assessment